I have a tendency to want to work with everyone I talk to! It's funny when I hear myself say that because I'm not necessarily an extrovert.

 At Watermark, almost all of our active, long-term clients started with a small, one-off project.
 Think of this as a paid audition.
 Maybe it's a small order of your product or a one-month term of your service.

-For us, it's usually a small update or change to a website, like creating a carbon copy of their current site but moving it from an outdated CMS
+For us, it's usually a small update or change to a website, like creating a carbon copy of their current site but

 to a new one.
 Either way, during this lower impact relationship, you get to know each other personally and professionally.
 Both parties can decide whether a long-term commitment would be a good idea.